Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 Dual-task interference or cognitive-motor interference occurs when the simultaneously performing a motor and cognitive processes leads to a decline in performance in both or just one task.
 There are a number of theories and previous experiments describing the Dual task interference in humans such as the cross-talk and the capacity-sharing theories.

 This can result in difficulty in retaining information related to both tasks, and can ultimately lead to a decline in performance.
-It's important to note that the degree of interference can vary depending on the complexity of the tasks and the individual's cognitive abilities.
+Note that the degree of interference can vary depending on the complexity of the tasks and the individual's cognitive abilities.

 Output interference defines the process in which accuracy lowers in an episodic test of memory.
 Previous experiments demonstrate that the Output inference in sequential recall leads to a reduction in intrusion and correct responses and an increase in failed responses in the memory test.